Awards, Honours and Grants

 AMOS Regional Awards for Academic Achievement - annual awards made in conjunction with AMOS Regional Centres and Universities to the best undergraduate student in their final year in the fields of meteorology, oceanography or related fields.

-AMOS Early Career Research Award - biennial award to acknowledge high-quality and innovative contributions by young researchers in the early stages of their academic career to the sciences covered by AMOS.
+The Meyers Medal (formerly the AMOS Early Career Research Award) - biennial award to acknowledge high-quality and innovative contributions by young researchers in the early stages of their academic career to the sciences covered by AMOS.

 Gibbs Medal – biennial award for long-term contribution to operational forecasting services.